 - 45/90 Switch toggles between phase 45 and phase 90 circuits

-The MXR Phase 95 is the Best Phaser Pedal in 2023 that incorporates both the Phase 90 and Phase 45 circuits into a single unit at a great price tag.
-It not only combines the two circuits, but it also lets you pick between the antique “Script” and current “Block” versions of each, giving you a total of four phasers in one compact pedal.
+The MXR Phase 95 is the Best Phaser Pedal in 2024 that incorporates both the Phase 90 and Phase 45 circuits into a single unit at a great price tag.
+It not only combines the two circuits, but it also lets you pick between the antique “Script” and current “Block” versions of each, giving you a total of four phase effect in one compact pedal.
 The vintage phaser has an all-analog design, full bypass, and only consumes 8mA of current while running on 9V DC power, making it one of the guitar pedals that can fit on any pedalboard.

 The MXR Phase 90 is a traditional analogue phaser with four stages with a sound that ranges from smooth to full-on bubbles; the Phase 95 compresses it down to a mini-pedal size while also adding more capabilities.
 The Phase 95 includes a Phase 45 circuit for delicate two-stage sweeps, as well as a script switch that toggles between feedback techniques, enabling vintage and modern tones.
 Many guitarists consider Eddie Van Halen’s Phase 90 to be the definitive phaser, but the Phase 95 improves on it in a size that fits on every pedalboard.

-Despite the fact that the Phase 95 performs the functions of two classic phasers, it does the phase sound with the same ease as its predecessors.
+Despite the fact that the guitar pedal performs the functions of two classic phasers, it does the phase sound with the same ease as its predecessors.
 Speed is controlled by a single knob, which is a global control knobs for modulation rate.
 The only difference from the prior pedals is the addition of a “45/90” button for selecting which circuit you want the pedal to voice, as well as a “Script” button for selecting between the Script and Block versions of each voice.

 Fender Lost Highway Phaser Pedal